RESEARCH

 Abstract: Virtual assistants powered by artificial intelligence are present in virtually every aspect of daily life.
 Although they are computer algorithms, most are represented with humanized personal characteristics.
 We study whether assigning them a gender affects the propensity to delegate a search in two online experiments and compare it to human counterparts of identical characteristics.
 Virtual assistants generally receive higher delegation than humans.
 Gender has differential effects in delegation rates impacting the user’s welfare.
 The results are entirely driven by female subjects.
 We find mild spillover effects, primarily decreasing the selection of male humans after interacting with low-quality male virtual assistants.

-"Hot" and "Cold" Punishment in Public Goods Provision [Paper][Slides]
+"Hot" and "Cold" Punishment in Public Goods Provision [Draft][Slides]

 (with Andy Cao, Catherine Eckel, Jinliang Liu, Phatchaya Piriyathanasak, Samuel Lockhart Priestley, and Sora Youn )